Yamaha Tri Moto YT125 - 1981

 I did use a thin aluminum washer under the main brass fitting that threads into the carb, in order to have more room for the plunger to move more outward when cable pulled.
 I then adjusted the cable free-play so that a pull of the cable knob so at the 1st and 2nd detent of the knob would stay open.
 Since installation the choke has worked perfectly.

 Carb model: The Condensed Service Manual states VM20SS.
 However as noted above my idle air screw looked similar to a VM24 type (from YT175) instead of stock VM20, and there was no metal plate inside the carb below float needle or main jet.
-Also, the jet needle hold down was like a VM24 with a small screw holding a plate over the needle clip.
-I wanted to replace my float needle and seat and found that the thread diameter for the brass seat for my carb was 10mm compared to an original 3X3 part numbered needle and seat which was about 7-8mm and finer threads.
-The needle seat orifice was still just 1.5 for mine which was the same as the original 3X3 part I tried (I tried a couple of sources and each 3X3 was too small).
+Also, the slide jet needle hold down on my carb was like a VM24 with a small screw holding a plate over the needle clip.
 Also, the fuel inlet on my carb was straight down, instead of a 90 degree elbow found on the stock carb.

 Float Height: See above discussion regarding challenges determining float height specs.
 I measured from base of carb bowl.
 There is a cutout in the side of the bowl at the base to enable using a measuring tool.
 My float height was 23mm when I initially opened it up and checked float height.
-I tested both 21mm and 25mm and returned to the base 23mm float height I initially found and it seemed to run great there. (but not bad at the others although there was overflow a bit at 21mm).
+I have tested 21mm and 25mm and 23mm float height that I initially found, and I ended up going with the 21mm I found in the majority of other early 1980s service manuals.
+I put it back to 23mm as I was getting a little overflow at 21mm but I traced that to a weak float needle spring so I replaced the needle and seat and so I have gone to a final 21mm float height again.
+The 21mm is the float height the vast majority of early 1980's service manuals of motos fitted with a VM24 are stating.
+Just a couple of manuals (like two-three) where different, from 17mm to 23mm, with the 17mm's from mid-1970's manuals, the 23mm from an early '80's KZ Clymer manual.

-Air Filter: Mine has the air box removed and a Uni foam filter attached at the carb inlet bell.
+Air Filter: Mine has the air box removed and a 5" long Uni foam filter attached at the carb inlet bell.

-My exhaust pipe is stock, as is spark plug heat range.
+My exhaust pipe is stock.
 With carb cleaned and settings made, the YT runs fantastic!
 It really rips.
 I'm really surprised how fast it is, yet seems very torquey and tractable at putt-around on technical trails too.

 I am at sea level, temps for setup and testing ranged from 50 to 75 degrees, with 50-90% humidity.
 I tested over a several week period after arriving at settings (and left them alone after making final settings) to see how it started/ran.
 Generally now it just takes longer to warm up when cooler out than if warm.
 Once with warm out (70-75) I didn't need the choke after having on for a few pulls, but flicked the throttle lever instead.
 Usually will start on 2nd pull with the choke on from cold, and with 1 pull when warm and maybe a flick of throttle.